Eimolgon/sequential-scc-classification/README.md

 - To put somewhere: Since all crashes occur due to loss of control \cite{}, classifying a crash as 'loss of control' is incorrect and neglects the real cause.

+- Safety in numbers (Jacobsen 2015) states that the likelihood of being struck by a motorised vehicle as a pedestrian or cyclist, reduces according to the amount of walking or cycling, respectively/.
+    - This is different than saying that more biking == less risk, it is just for collisions.

+- Safety in numbers states a non-linear and non-proportional increase on crashes/accidents with respect to the amount of users.
+[Elvik2017](https://doi.org/10.1016/j.ssci.2015.07.017)
+    - This is different than saying more biking = less risk, just it is not proportional.

+- Riding with only one hand attached means more or less control?

+- How could I describe crash dynamics?

+- Possible title:
+How much do we actually know about the relation between bicycle dynamics and its crash mechanisms?

 ### Jason: